parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 BTS were also inspired by Korean acts - Epik High and Seo Taiji and Boys.
 These, whilst Korean, were both hip-hop artists inspired by Western music.
 Then again, perhaps the meaning of being Korean is changing - what does it mean to be Korean?

 In terms of music styles, BTS were hip-hop focused at the start of their careers, but have gradually shifted to a more pop-vibrant sound that fit better with the rest of the industry at hte time.
-In the present day, Butter and Dynamite are both top hit pop records.
+According to Cho Hae-Joang, this move was done to become more popular within the global market and hence create more revenue.
+In the present day, Butter and Dynamite are both top hit pop records globally - a sign of success.

 Lyrics
 BTS is one of the few groups that actively write all their songs - one of the reasons why they are very popular.
 In particular, a song called Ddaeng, featuring J-Hope, RM and Suga features many Korean aspects, but formulated into a hip-hop song.
 The first lines of the song - One eight one three three eight, dANG! refer to a Korean card game called Seotda.
-Foreign listeners, ev
+Foreign listeners, even if they could understand the Korean language, would not neccessarily know what this line means if they did not know too much about Korean culture.
+This song in particular uses the multiple meanings of 'ddaeng'.
+In this scenario, 'ddaeng' means invincible or strong - as these combinations are considered to be the strongest in Seotda.
+This frog lyric references a Korean proverb - a frog stuck in the well cannot conceive the concept of an ocean.
+Again, western listeners would not understand this line unless they searched it up or had high Korean cultural knowledge.
+Butter on the other hand is completely in English and references American culture - this line ... read it... features a double negative - "don't need no" here really just means "don't need" - but this is a common way of saying that in America.
+We thus conclude that BTS lyrics range from being quite Korean, and to being not so much Korean

+Members
+Whilst all of the members are Korean, their names here are not.
+RM used to stand for rap monster, Suga refers to shooting guard, a position in basketball, a western sport.
+The only 'Korean' names here are Jin, Taehyung and Jungkook.
+Within the industry, this is not entirely uncommon to have many members using non-Korean names - Blackpink, a girl group, only has one member use their Korean name.

+Music videos and perfromance